Vinod Dham: Career

-During a presentation of his work on non-volatile memory for the NCR Microelectronics at an IEEE workshop, he was approached by Intel and, in 1979, joined Intel as an engineer, where he worked with the non-volatile memory team and was one of the co-inventors of Intel's first flash memory (ETOX).
-He later moved to the micro-processor division, where he honed his skills for leading the Pentium project by working on two earlier generations of micro-processors—Intel's 386 and 486—in various capacities.
-In the 1980s, PCs had become mainstream tools for productivity enhancement at the workplace.
-By the time he started the Pentium project, many established and new players, including the AIM consortium (led by Apple, IBM, and Motorola) and the ACE (Advanced Computing Environment) consortium formed in 1991 and led by Compaq, Microsoft, DEC, and MIPS Technologies, and a consortium by Sun Microsystems (which comprised Sun, Fujitsu, Philips, Tatung, and Amdahl) using superior RISC (Reduced Instruction Set Computing) had all begun aggressively working on their big idea for the PC industry, and these projects seriously threatened Intel's dominance in this segment.
-Dham believes that Intel's ability to 'focus and execute' while maintaining full compatibility of the application with its previous-generation microprocessors was the key reason for its success over dozens of these big competitors.
+During a presentation of his work on non-volatile memory for NCR Microelectronics at an IEEE workshop, he was approached by Intel and joined the company in 1979 as an engineer.
+He initially worked with the non-volatile memory team and was a co-inventor of Intel's first flash memory technology (ETOX).
+He later moved to the micro-processor division, where he worked on two earlier generations of micro-processors—Intel's 80386 and 80486.
+He subsequently was a project manager on the Pentium processor.
+At the time he started managing the Pentium project, several consortia were developing RISC (Reduced Instruction Set Computing) processors that threatened Intel's dominance.
 In a Business Week cover story on Intel's new processors, Dham was quoted as General Manager of the 586 processor group (586 was the internal name for the project until it was named 'Pentium' at launch).
+He rose to the position of Vice President of the Microprocessor Group at Intel.

 He left Intel in 1995 and joined the startup NexGen, which was subsequently acquired by AMD.
-Dham played an instrumental role in the launch of the K6—the "Pentium killer" processor at rival AMD Co.
-He held the vice president position of AMD's computation products group.
+Dham played a key role in the launch of the K6 processor at rival AMD.
+He held the position of vice president of AMD's computation products group.
 He then went on to lead a startup, Silicon Spice, in April 1998, which he re-directed to build a VOIP chip and sold it to Broadcom in 2000.
-He then launched an incubator, NewPath Ventures, where he co-founded companies with the objective of using India's emerging talent in chip design for R&D. He is currently the managing director and founder of Indo-US Venture Partners, an early-stage India-focused fund that he founded after NewPath.
+He then launched an incubator, NewPath Ventures, where he co-founded companies with the objective of using India's emerging talent in chip design for R&D. He later became the managing director and founder of Indo-US Venture Partners, an early-stage India-focused fund that he founded after NewPath.
 Dham has, over the years, been a board member and technical advisor to dozens of private and public companies worldwide.